 Participants will receive free seed packets

-Oconee County Parks & Recreation is partnering with the University of North Georgia, the Keep Oconee County Beautiful Commission, and the Georgia Forestry Commission to conduct a tree inventory at Herman C. Michael Park.
+Oconee County Parks & Recreation is partnering with the University of North Georgia, the Keep Oconee County Beautiful Commission, and the Georgia Forestry Commission to conduct a tree inventory at the Bogart Sports Complex and Heritage Park.

 “The benefits of trees in our park system are endless,” said Oconee County Parks & Recreation Director Lisa Davol.
 “They are public assets, just like ballfields, courts, and buildings.
 A tree inventory will provide us with a baseline for maintaining our tree population by determining tree health, replacement estimates, and new planting options.
 We hope citizens will come out and volunteer with our partners to help us capture their worth.”